plone/training/eggs1.rst

     The folder contains the GenericSetup profile.
 During the training will put some xml files there that hold configuration for the site.

 profiles/default/metadata.xml
-    Version number and dependencies that are auto-installed when installing our addon.
+    Version number and dependencies that are auto-installed when installing our add-on.

 ..    profiles/uninstall/
       This folder holds another GenericSetup profile.
 The steps in there are executed on uninstalling.